-the red kebaya - a sentimental, contemporary malaysian story
+The Red Kebaya – a sentimental, contemporary Malaysian story

 The Red Kebaya - poster

-Before the movie started, Sandra Sodhy (TRK’s PR and publicist) said a few words, with a few lines reminding viewers to switch their mobile phones on to silent mode.
+Before the movie started, Sandra Sodhy (TRK’s PR and publicist) said a few words, with a few lines reminding viewers to switch their mobile phones to silent mode.
 Well obviously Malaysians are going deaf.
-No matter how many times we are reminded to put our phones on silent mode, or NOT to answer phone calls during the movie, or NOT to constantly kick the back of the seat in front of you, we just NEVER listen.
+No matter how many times we are reminded to put our phones on silent mode, or NOT to answer phone calls during the movie, or NOT to constantly kick the back of the seat in front of you, we NEVER listen.
 And this was a preview screening, by invitation only, with the producers, directors, actors in the cinema hall.
 But some dumb fucks just cannot show respect by NOT giving road directions to his geographically-challenged friend in the middle of the movie.
 Twice.
 Very smart.
 If this were my movie, I’d fucking tie you up and feed you to the Sarlacci.

 The Red Kebaya - Samantha Schubert, Suanie and poster